-What should a taxpayer who wishes to have some impact on family partnership or LLC distributions do to prevent the potential application of IRC Sec.
+What should a taxpayer who wishes to have some impact on family partnership or FLLC distributions do to prevent the potential application of IRC Sec.
 2036(a)(2)?
 The taxpayer should either adopt a strategy of selling all of his partnership interests, except the management interest, for full consideration, or take one of the following actions:

-- (i) The retained distribution power is subject to a standard that could be enforced by a court; - (ii) The general partnership interest or managing member interest that has distribution power could be contributed by the taxpayer to a trust where the taxpayer has the right to remove and replace the trustee, as long as the replacement is not related or subordinate; or - (iii) The general partnership interest or managing member interest, that has the distribution power, could be contributed by the taxpayer to a corporation and the taxpayer could retain the voting stock and transfer the non-voting stock to his family. - (1) Analysis of case law. - (a) Supreme Court analysis.
+- (i) The retained distribution power is subject to a standard that could be enforced by a court; - (ii) The general partnership interest or managing member interest that has distribution power could be contributed by the taxpayer to a trust where the taxpayer has the right to remove and replace the trustee, as long as the replacement is not related or subordinate; or - (iii) The general partnership interest or managing member interest, that has the distribution power, could be contributed by the taxpayer to a corporation and the taxpayer could retain the voting stock and transfer the non-voting stock to his family. - 3.
+Considerations of the Technique. - a.
+There may need to be substantive equity in the trust from prior gifts (is 10% equity enough?) before the sale is made.